 In fact, the Leesman study reveals that workplaces that pursue a well-being certification, deliver higher scores on nearly all elements that improve the employee experience.

 Well-being can be achieved by giving your employees a sense of autonomy and belonging.
-Smart office functionalities that accomplish such feelings enable employees to book their own workspace, to quickly organize ad-hoc meetings to discuss creative ideas with colleagues, and to find meeting spaces that match the goals of their meetings.
+Smart office functionalities that accomplish such feelings enable employees to book their own workspace, to quickly organize ad-hoc and hybrid meetings to discuss creative ideas with colleagues, and to find meeting spaces that match the goals of their meetings.

 2. Variety of workplaces